Purchase price does not equal total cost

 | CO₂ over 10 years (0.38 kg/kWh) | 391 t CO₂ | 285 t CO₂ | 106 t CO₂ |

-IE3 vs. IE4: Motor classes and amortization
+IE3 vs. IE4: motor classes and payback

 The IEC 60034-30-1 standard defines the efficiency classes IE1 to IE5 for three-phase motors.
-IE4 (Super Premium Efficiency) exceeds IE3 by approx. 1.5-2.5 percentage points in efficiency.
-The additional price for 11 kW motors is 15-20% (approx. €150).
+Since July 2021, EU Regulation 2019/1781 requires a minimum of IE3 for motors from 0.75–1,000 kW (IE2 only permitted for operation with a frequency inverter), and since July 2023 additionally IE4 for 75–200 kW — a direct procurement risk, as IE2 motors outside this exception may no longer be placed on the market.
+IE4 (Super Premium Efficiency) exceeds IE3 by approx. 1.5–2.5 percentage points in efficiency.
+The price premium for 11 kW motors is 15–20 % (approx. €150).

 | Parameters | IE3 | IE4 |